A Prophetic Dream

 For those willing to cede the possible existence of telepathy but not prophecy (which might imply determinism or create temporal paradoxes) remember that the dream could be merely telepathic.
 Mrs Miln could well have put out feelers to Hodder & Stoughton as early as April.
 We all know that sensation when someone's watching you or discussing you behind your back.
 Archer may simply sense such things when he's asleep--and the whispers are Transatlantic.

-This excerpt is from William Archer's On Dreams, 1935.
+SOURCE: William Archer's On Dreams, 1935.
 In a turgid field, it's admirably clear (he was a critic and playwright; his whole life hinged on the precise expression of what others left unspoken), and skeptical of grand dream-theories.
 I agree with Prof. Gilbert Murray's preface: "William Archer was one of the extremely few people who could be trusted to give an exact account of any experience he met with--even of his dreams."
 Headings (The Dream, Notes, Twelve Weeks Later) are mine, but despite his comment that "the thing is probably a mere coincidence", A Prophetic Dream is his title.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books